racherb/racherb.github.io/_posts/2019-09-02-ai-survey-a-big-question.md

 ### Backgrounds

 Why this survey?

+- International concern related to the development of weapons with AI has been growing.
+In the International Joint Conferences on Artificial Intelligence Organization (IJCAI) some 2,400 people and 160 companies from 90 countries signed an agreement not to develop weapons with AI.
+What about you?
+- I think it is appropriate to assess the possibility that the community can take a more active role in this regard.

 For more information see previous publications:

 - [A new software license at the height of these times](https://racherb.github.io/2019-07-05-the-first-step-to-a-safe-ai/)
 - [License To Save The World](https://racherb.github.io/2019-07-07-license-to-save-the-world/)